Last Updated: October 12, 2022

 However, suppose you opt for the off-dry version of Bordeaux White.
 In that case, you will likely taste flavors like apricot, caramel, honey, and honeysuckle.

 Taste Test: There is yet another wine you have to try pairing with shellfish (and with other meat-based food)!
-Wet your lips with our post and tell us what you think afterward -- Chateauneuf Du Pape Food Pairing: 6 Wine Partners To Try Out.
+Wet your lips with our post and tell us what you think afterward -- Chateauneuf Du Pape Food Pairing.

 Frequently Asked Questions